martinostlund/syllabus/examinations/examination02/README.md

 ## Questions
 This examination is a hand-in assignment.
 You will need to defend your design decisions in writing by answering the below questions.
 This questions should be answered in your repository *README.md*.

 1. How have you implemented the idea of HATEOAS in your API?
-Motivate your choices!
+Motivate your choices and how it support the idea of HATEOAS!
 2. If your solution should implement multiple representations of the resources.
 How would you do it?
 3. Motivate and defend your authentication solution?
 Why did you choose the one you did?
+Pros/Cons.
 4. Explain how your web hook works.
 5. Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
-Explain this.
+Write your thoughts down.
+6. Did you do something extra besides the fundamental requirements?
+Explain them.

 ## Tips
 * Start by making a plan how to solve the assignment.
 What do you have to do.
 What steps do you have to take.
 What do you need to know and learn?
 Plan your work!
 Use GitHUb or a other tool for this.